pazifical/adaptive-triangulizer/README.md

 # AdapTri - Adaptive Triangulizer

-**AdapTri** is a command line tool to convert images to pretty triangularized versions of themselves.
-It is written in Rust 🦀 and can be either easily compiled or downloaded as a release binary.
+**AdapTri** is a command line tool to convert images to ***pretty triangularized versions of themselves***.
+It is written in Rust 🦀 and can be either easily compiled 🔧 or downloaded as a release binary 📩.

-Using mesh generation techniques from the scientific field of ***computational fluid dynamics***, the underlying details of the input image can be preserved and result in a high quality triangular representation.
+Using mesh generation techniques from the scientific field of ***computational fluid dynamics*** 🌊, the underlying details of the input image can be preserved and result in a high quality triangular representation 🖼️.

 <img src="https://raw.githubusercontent.com/TwoWaySix/adaptive-triangulizer/main/data/2017_China_Chongqing_Boats.jpg"
    style="width: 450px; height: auto; margin: auto">